SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bird-boltforager.md

 _Imagine a big eagle-sized bird with brick-colored plumage.
 It has a big beak and a bony ridge that protects its head when feeding.
 It seems covered in dirty orange dust._

 A disease-carrying red carrion bird.
-A beast.
+A small beast.

 The discordant chorus of huge boltforager flocks is a staple of many hot climates.
 They harass other creatures indiscriminately at dusk and dawn, when their orange plumage blends in the golden light.
 They feed on those who fall victim of the parasites they carry.